VFPX/ExcelXML/README.md

 * The files can be opened by OpenOffice reducing conversion errors.
 * Open the file by Excel and save in other formats to reduce the size without losing information.
 * It is not necessary to have Microsoft Excel installed.

+**Release version 1.10 (2017-09-10)**
+Added new method:  ConvertXmlToXlsx(tcFilename, tnFileFormat, tlOpenAfterExporting)
+Added new properties for ColumnHeaderBackgroundColor and ColumnHeaderForeColor
+Added new property GridClass to use when creating a temporary form to create grid to host the cursor/alias during the export.
+FIX - Fixed bug in Bottom Border logic if cursor/grid only has 1 row of data.

 **Release version 1.09 (2017-09-03)**
 Added Try/Catch blocks to handle the various Dynamic properties which may not evaluate properly in some cases.